tprigent/kinesia/README.md

-brew install gtk+3                      #for UI brew install lcov                       #for coverage test reports brew install doxygen                    #for documentation generation brew install adwaita-icon-theme         #for gtk icons if they don't appear while running Kinesia
+brew install gtk+3                      #for UI brew install lcov                       #for coverage test reports brew install doxygen                    #for documentation generation
 ```
 Valgrind is unfortunately not available for macOS.
 If you want to execute memory tests please use a Linux VM.